satsinush/homelab/README.md

 1.  **Port Forwarding:** In your internet router's settings, forward **UDP port 51820** to the LAN IP address of your server (e.g., `10.10.10.10`).
 2.  **Static IP/DHCP Reservation:** Ensure your server always has the same LAN IP address by setting a DHCP reservation or a static IP in your router's settings.
 Do this for other devices you want to have a static IP as well.
+3.  **Static Routing:** Make sure your router is set to forward all routes for your VPN subnet (e.g., `10.10.20.0/24`) to your server as the next hop.
+If your router doesn't support static routing and you don't set static routes on each of your devices, make sure to see the notes above about the NAT translation rules for WireGuard.

 **Step 5: Start and Enable the Service**